English in a global context

 English as a colonial language

 In many former colonies of England there is a linguistic legacy which sees the English language as a remnant of colonial domination.
-This is particularly the case in countries in Africa and the Caribbean.
-Those countries with large settler communities – the USA, Canada, South Africa, Australia and New Zealand – have a somewhat different attitude as English in these countries largely derives from that of the current population’s ancestors (through processes such as New Dialect Formation).
+This is particularly the case in countries in Africa, the Caribbean and parts of Asia.
+Those countries with large settler communities – the USA, Canada, South Africa, Australia and New Zealand – have a somewhat different attitude as English in these countries largely derives from that of the current population’s ancestors (through the developmental process of new dialect formation).
 In Asia the situation is more complex as there were not any settler communities but there was colonialism due to the administrative and military presence of the English.
-The domination of English in today’s world is often treated under the heading of ‘Linguistic imperialism’.
+The domination of English in today’s world has been treated by some scholars under the heading of ‘Linguistic imperialism’.